Optimal Intervention in Economic Networks using Influence Maximization Methods: Algorithms

 \section{Algorithms}

-The algorithms below use the following problem setting: \begin{itemize} \item $f(S)$ outputs the vector of influence exerted by the activation of node set $S$ on each node.
-In the analysis, we define $f$ to give the linear threshold model. \item $w(S)$ outputs a weight of node set $S$.
-In the analysis, we define $w$ to weight each node by 1. \item $\Theta = \text{uniform}[0,1]^n$ is the distribution for node thresholds ($n$=number of nodes). \item $b$ = budget. \end{itemize}
+We provide explicit descriptions of the optimal intervention approximation algorithms to aid the reader, as their adaptations in the influence maximization literature are usually not made explicit.
+The algorithms below use the following problem setting consistent with the intervention problem developed in the paper: \begin{itemize} \item $f(S)$ outputs the intervention impact vector exerted by set $S$ on each node. \item $w(S)$ outputs a weight of node set $S$. \item $\Theta$ is node threshold distribution, uniformly distributed between $\bm\tilde\theta_{\min}$ and $\bm\tilde\theta_{\max}$.
+The thresholds $\bm\tilde\theta$ are sampled from this distribution. \item $b$ = budget. \end{itemize}

+There are three primary intervention algorithms.
+The remaining algorithms serve as helper functions used in these primary algorithms. \begin{itemize} \item Algorithm~\ref{alg:int_greedy} is the greedy algorithm for approximating optimal integral interventions with 63\% guarantees. \item Algorithm~\ref{alg:frac_greedy} is the greedy algorithm for approximating optimal fractional interventions with 63\% guarantees. \end{itemize} Notice that these algorithms need to re-estimate a $\hat\sigma$ high-dimensional integral at each step through Monte Carlo, which is often too computationally intense to run in high-dimensional systems, even though it is technically polynomial time with the Monte Carlo capped at a constant factor. \begin{itemize} \item Algorithm~\ref{alg:discount_frac} is a fast heuristic greedy algorithm that is very close to the ideal fractional greedy algorithm.
+It does not come with provable guarantees, but is used similarly in influence maximization with large success. \end{itemize} Full and optimized Python implementation is available at \url{https://github.com/aklamun/optimal_intervention}.